servicetitan/Stl.Fusion.Samples/docs/tutorial/Part02.md

   even if you aren't going to use the result.
-* On contrary, Fusion is designed to deal with huge models "covering" your whole data; and even though it works on the client too, the most significant work it typically does happens on server, where most of its "compute services" live.
+* On contrary, Fusion is designed to deal with huge models "covering" your whole data; and even though it works on the client too, the most significant work it typically does happens on server, where most of its Compute Services live.
 Recomputing every dependency on change isn't just inefficient, but almost never possible in this scenario.